-Today, Khaled, his two brothers, their wives, and a gaggle of nearly a dozen children live in Zaatari, located an hour’s drive outside of Jordan’s capital, Amman.
-When they first arrived here, following closely in Khaled’s footsteps, the refugee camp was a ramshackle of pinned down tents that harbored not more than 5,000 other Syrians.
-Yet, as the war continued and intensified, so did Zaatari’s population continue to grow, maxing out at 130,000 people, but as of 2017 settling to about 79,000, making the camp more manageable and it more into the resemblance of an urbanized permanent settlement.
+Today, Khaled, his two brothers, their wives, and a gaggle of nearly a dozen children live in the Zaatari refugee camp, located an hour’s drive outside of Jordan’s capital, Amman.
+When they first arrived here, the camp was a ramshackle of pinned down tents that harbored no more than 5,000 Syrians.
+But as the war continued and intensified, so did Zaatari’s population continue to grow, maxing out at 130,000 people, but as of 2017 settling to about 79,000, making the camp more manageable for the Jordanian government and foreign aid groups, which have helped turn it into a functioning urbanized permanent settlement.

-The specter of Islamic extremism has today permeated into the heart of Europe, and continues to dominate headline after headline.
-On the night of June 3rd, the UK witnessed its third terrorist attack within the span of three months.
-But in Jordan, the horrors of ISIS had come straight to their doorstep, which led the Amman government to shutter its vast borders with Syria and Iraq in 2015.
-Jordan has since been attacked various times by ISIS, most recently last December in the central city of Karak when fighting resulted in the deaths of several Jordanian policemen and a Canadian woman that was hit by a stray bullet.
+While the specter of Islamic extremism has permeated the heart of Europe, with the UK witnessing its third terrorist attack within the span of three months, in Jordan the horrors of ISIS came long ago.
+In 2015, the Amman government shuttered its vast borders with Syria and Iraq.
+Jordan has since been attacked various times by ISIS, most recently last December in the central city of Karak, when fighting resulted in the deaths of several Jordanian policemen and a Canadian woman hit by a stray bullet.

 Helene Daubelcour, senior external relations officer for the UNHCR in Jordan, says that family reunification is among the reasons why the camp’s population has shrunk, considering that it remains rare for refugees to be granted a Jordanian identification number, which is needed to legally enter the local workforce.
 The UN and Jordanian government administer the registry of people looking to return and actively dissuade this choice because of the imminent danger it posses to these vulnerable people, as well as because the border back into Jordan via Syria will likely remain closed for the foreseeable future.
 Yet, the authorities still allow refugees to return to Syria if they can present a convincing itinerary of action and commit that they genuinely will not rejoin fighting once they get home.

 Abu Asem was a fervent supporter of the uprising against the Assad regime during the war’s initial years, but today derides international intervention for soiling the true meaning of the rebels’ cause.
 “At the beginning there was a revolution, but with the involvement of Western powers, Russia and Iran, they [foreign powers] have ruined it.”
-His point was valid.

-While the fighting persists, Abu Asem says that if he or his son returned back to Syria, they would be approached on the border and quickly conscripted by the Free Syrian Army – or even ISIS.
+While the fighting persists, Abu Asem says that if he or his son returned back to Syria, they could be approached on the border and quickly conscripted by the Free Syrian Army – or even ISIS.
 An elderly woman would have a much higher chance of making it to Damascus unobstructed.